 I was honoured to be interviewed recently by a fellow Artist and Coach, Mary Helm, for her Crone Connection series, where we talked about what it’s like as a creative coming into your crone years.

-One of the topics we talked about (and there were many) was the importance of finding a community of like minded people and the desire to make a contribution in our crone years.
+One of the topics we talked about (and there were many) was the importance of finding a community of like-minded people and the desire to make a contribution in our crone years.

 Finding your crone tribe

-When we were in our 20’s and 30’s we probably had child commitments, or work commitments.
+When we were in our 20’s and 30’s we probably had child or work commitments.
 Our lives in some way defined by those groups of people.
 But when we hit 40+ we begin to search for meaning.
 At 50+ we have a desire to tap into what really lights us up.
 Wanting to connect with others and to make a difference.

-But by the time we hit our 50+ crone years we are also want to have more space for ourselves.
+But by the time we hit our 50+ crone years, we also want to have more space for ourselves.
 We want to be a little more selfish to enjoy life our way.
 So how can you balance all of those things with the need to connect and make a difference?

-What I found as I hit my mid 40s I began to connect with a lot of creative and spiritual groups.
+What I found as I hit my mid-40s I began to connect with a lot of creative and spiritual groups.
 I was looking for my peeps.
 I found groups where I could be myself.
 People I could talk about the connection of creativity and spirituality with.
 Without feeling like I needed to justify myself.